surfer190/fixes/magento2/magento-2-fundementals-of-development.md

 Object manager checks whether the are any plugins registered for any methods of a required class.
 If so it generates an interceptor class.
-Interceptor extends the original class but wrraps its methods to all plugin to be called before, after or instead.
+Interceptor extends the original class but wraps its methods to all plugin to be called before, after or instead.
 They are creted in `var/generation` folder

 ### Events